He stood in the deserted island formed

 at the intersection of Kolb and 22nd Street.

 at his cardboard declarations:

-Sheets of white paper flapped like seagull wings
+sheets of white paper flapping like seagull wings

 on the stirred currents of whizzing cars.